Kentucky Counties: Allen, Barren, Butler, Edmonson, Harlan, Hart, Knox, Logan, Metcalf, Monroe, Simpson, and Warren.

 The U.S. Department of Energy's Weatherization Assistance Program (WAP) is the nation's largest residential energy efficiency program.
 WAP enables low-income families to lower their energy bills by making their homes more energy efficient.
 Kentucky Housing Corporation (KHC) received funding for WAP through the U.S. Department of Energy (DOE) and the Kentucky Cabinet for Health and Family Services' Low Income Heating Energy Assistance Program (LIHEAP).
 The WAP is delivered to individuals across the state by Community Action Kentucky's 22 local Community Action Agencies.
 KCEOC Community Action Partnership offers WAP in 12 Kentucky counties.

 On average, low income families pay 14% (national average) of their yearly income towards their utility costs compared to 3% of other households.
-With every household feeling the pinch of inflation on their budgets, coupled with rising energy cost, more and more families are struggling to meet their utility cost responsibilities.
+With every household feeling the pinch of inflation on their budgets, coupled with rising energy costs, more and more families are struggling to meet their utility cost responsibilities.
 The Weatherization Assistance Program provides a long term solution to help families lower energy waste and cost.

 How it Works: